Governance Without the Monolith

 - Why is this safe to release?

-In fact, they are exactly the right questions.
+Those are exactly the right questions.

 The problem is timing.

-If you ask those questions only at the end, you are not governing delivery.
+If those questions show up only at the end, the organization is not governing delivery.
+The organization is conducting an archaeological dig with executive visibility.

 That is how release readiness becomes a scavenger hunt.

-Everyone involved may have been working hard.
+The worst part is that everyone involved may have been working hard.

 The evidence may exist.